sakura1bgx/ComfyUI_FlipStreamViewer/README.md

 ## Quality and Speed

 - Use more higher-quality checkpoint models.
-- To improve stability between frames, use an intentional prompt in the 'pre text' to set a consistent background, such as `on desk, ideal background`.
+- To enhance stability between frames, use a deliberate prompt in the 'pre text' to establish a consistent background, such as `on desk, ideal background`.
+Additionally, using LORA can also improve stability.
 - Select the appropriate words in 'frameN text' to achieve the desired motion.
 This can be reused in other prompts.
 - Since 0sta is more flexible, it's better to change the Nsta only after testing those first.
 - Recommended speed setting: `4stp 1cfg 0sta dpmpp_2m,sgm_uniform` with `<lora:TCD-SDXL:1>`.
 You can download the TCD LoRA from [Civitai](https://civitai.com/models/395638).
 Rename the file to `TCD-SDXL.safetensors`.